Stéphane Trésarrieu

-Stéphane Trésarrieu (born 27 February 1975) is a former motorcycle racer from France, who competed in Grasstrack, Longtrack and motorcycle speedway.
-He is a three times speedway champion of France and eight times grasstrack champion of France.
-He earned 7 caps for the France national speedway team.
+Stéphane Trésarrieu (born 27 February 1975) is a French former motorcycle racer, who competed in Grasstrack, Longtrack and motorcycle speedway.
+He is a three-time speedway champion of France and eight-time grasstrack champion of France.
+He earned seven caps for the France national speedway team.

 Career

 Stéphane raced in Britain in 2003, when he rode for the Isle of Wight Islanders during the 2003 Premier League speedway season.
 He was the French Speedway Champion in 2009, 2011, and 2016.

-In 2018, he was part of the French team, along with Dimitri Bergé, Mathieu Trésarrieu and David Bellego, that won the 2018 Team Long Track World Championship.
-In 2021 he opened his own workshop for motorcycles and bicycles.
+In 2018, Trésarrieu was part of the French team, along with Dimitri Bergé, Mathieu Trésarrieu and David Bellego, that won the 2018 Team Long Track World Championship.
+In 2021, he opened his own workshop for motorcycles and bicycles.

-In 2022, he was part of the French team, along with Mathieu Trésarrieu and Mathias Trésarrieu, that won the bronze medal at the 2022 Team Long Track World Championship.
+In 2022, Trésarrieu was part of the French team, along with Mathieu Trésarrieu and Mathias Trésarrieu, that won the bronze medal at the 2022 Team Long Track World Championship.

 Family

-Stéphane has two brothers who also compete in motorcycle racing, they are Mathieu Trésarrieu and Sebastien Trésarrieu.
+Trésarrieu has two brothers who also compete in motorcycle racing, they are Mathieu Trésarrieu and Sebastien Trésarrieu.
 His son Mathias Trésarrieu also rides.